thorehusfeldt/problem_package_format_copy/docs/source/format.rst

     **Type**: the string ``"all"`` or a list of strings

+    *Not ICPC*

     List of programming languages or the string ``all``.

+    If a list is given, the problem may only be solved using those programming languages.

     .. code-block:: yaml